-- Monitor erosion of bank at downstream of left wing wall and consider repair of bank with riprap. - Repair erosion at upstream right wing wall by adding new fabric/filter and riprap on creek bank. - Monitor depth of water at upstream end of culvert for possible scouring, depth of water on upstream end has increased over the past few years.
+- Monitor erosion of bank at downstream of left wing wall and consider repair of bank with riprap. - Repair erosion at upstream right wing wall by adding new fabric/filter and riprap on creek bank. - Monitor bed elevation at upstream end of culvert for possible scouring. - Cut and remove trees and brush near culvert ends.
+Chemically treat stumps with Garlon 3A herbicide to prevent regrowth, it's our understanding the DNR has recommended and approved this product for use near bodies of water.